 Unfortunately no, as this is confidential.
 However, if you have general questions, we would be happy to try and answer them.

 If I’ve hung out with the person that has been tested for COVID-19.
 Should I be tested?

-Current guidelines are only recommending testing for those who have symptoms, and are in need of hospitalization.
+Current guidelines are only recommending testing for those who have symptoms.
 Seek medical attention if you experience fever, cough or difficulty breathing.